These 25 amaretto cocktails will surely tantalize your tastebuds.

 It’s an undeniably strong drink, and since I no longer have the same high alcohol tolerance as I did when I was younger, this version has become my go-to recipe.

-I’m thinking this will also be perfect for and dads.
+I’m thinking this will also be perfect for moms and dads.
 Party responsibly, am I right?

-This cocktail – a blend of vodka, amaretto, blood orange juice, and lemon syrup – is refreshingly sweet with just the right balance of sour.
+This cocktail is a blend of vodka, amaretto, blood orange juice, and lemon syrup.

 Coffee and amaretto will go down in history as one of the best flavor pairings ever.
 Let this amaretto coffee be Exhibit A.